-But after much self-reflection, Chin says she eventually emerged from her own darkness with a renewed optimism and zest for life.
-She began to focus on her how fortunate she was to survive the accident.
+But after much selfreflection, Chin says she eventually emerged from her own darkness with a renewed optimism and zest for life.
+She began to tion at M.S.
+443 on 18th Street, the New Voices School for Academic and Creative Arts.